-Exam, X-Rays, & Regular Cleaning $89 | Invisalign Express starting at $999
+Exam & Regular Cleaning $89 (exclusions apply) | Invisalign Express starting at $999

-Exam, X-Rays, & Regular Cleaning $89 | Invisalign Express starting at $999
+Exam & Regular Cleaning $89 (exclusions apply) | Invisalign Express starting at $999

 Botox® is the trade name for Botulinum Toxin, a neurotoxin in the form of a purified protein.
-The mechanism of action for Botox is really quite simple; it is injected into facial muscles but really doesn’t affect the muscle at all.
+The mechanism of action for Botox is quite simple; it is injected into facial muscles but doesn't affect the muscle at all.
 Botox works by blocking the transmitters between the motor nerves that innervate the muscle.

 Botox has important clinical uses as an adjunct in facial pain and bruxism cases for patients with chronic Temporal Mandibular Joint Syndrome (TMJ) and orofacial pain.
-Botox is also used to complement esthetic dentistry as a minimally invasive alternative to surgery to treat conditions related to the TMJ, may also help prevent nighttime teeth grinding, patients that clench, and relieve chronic migraines.
+Botox is also used to complement esthetic dentistry as a minimally invasive alternative to surgery to treat conditions related to the TMJ.
+It may also help prevent nighttime teeth grinding, patients that clench, and relieve chronic migraines.
 Botox takes between 2-10 days from injection to exert its clinical effect.

-To reduce the possibility of bruising/swelling, it is recommended to avoid alcohol for at least 24 hours and aspirin/anti-inflammatory medications for a period of two weeks prior to the procedure.
+The most common side effects of Botulinum Toxin injections are bruising, redness, and swelling.
+To reduce the possibility of these side effects, it is recommended to avoid alcohol for at least 24 hours before the procedure.
+Aspirin and anti-inflammatory medications should also be avoided for a period of two weeks prior to the procedure.
 As always, consult your physician before stopping any medications.

-The most common side effects of Botulinum Toxin injections are bruising, redness, and swelling.
-Other, rare side effects are possible and will be reviewed by the treating doctor.
-To avoid adverse reactions/results, do not manipulate the treated area for 2 hours after injections and maintain an upright position.
+Other rare side effects are possible and will be reviewed by the treating doctor.
+To avoid adverse reactions and results, it is recommended not to manipulate the treated area for 2 hours after injections.
+Additionally, maintaining an upright position for at least 4 hours can further reduce the risk of adverse effects.

 We love our customers, so feel free to visit during normal business hours.